fabiankaraben/nodejs-mini-projects/README.md

    intermediate/07-file-streaming-server

 8. **Webhook Receiver**
-   This is a webhook handler in Node.js with Express and TypeScript, verifying signatures, process events, MongoDB storage, HMAC security, and Docker deployment for integrations.
+   This is a webhook handler in Node.js with Express and TypeScript, verifying signatures, process events, MongoDB storage, HMAC security, and Docker Compose deployment for integrations.
    intermediate/08-webhook-receiver

 9. **GraphQL Subscriptions**
-   This is a real-time GraphQL API in Node.js with Apollo and TypeScript, PubSub subscriptions, Redis backend, JWT auth, and Docker/Kubernetes deployment for live updates.
+   This is a real-time GraphQL API in Node.js with Apollo and TypeScript, PubSub subscriptions, Redis backend, JWT auth, and Docker Compose deployment for live updates.
    intermediate/09-graphql-subscriptions

 10. **Rate Limiter with Redis**